billoxbury/blitscan/webapp/README.md

     www/score/
     www/upload/

 The first has been discussed; the second and third contain images used by the app (e.g. traffic lights).
 The last _www/upload/_ contains all PDFs uploaded via the file upload widget in the app.
-This is inefficient as the the whole set of PDFs has to uploaded with the Docker image at every update. _It needs to be replaced by a mechanism by which the app accesses a static PDF repository in blitshare._
+This is inefficient as the the whole set of PDFs has to be uploaded with the Docker image at every update. _It needs to be replaced by a mechanism by which the app accesses a static PDF repository in blitshare._

 ## Azure architecture

-## TO-DO

-- Add a button to toggle between original and translated text for non-English content.
-- Replace the static date with a writable field that the user can manually overwrite.
-- Replace the static traffic light with a dynamic one that can be 'rolled' to a different position.
-- Build a pipeline of user input (date, score or free text) as a pub-sub service to the _process_ phase.
+The Azure resources in use for basic deployment of the web app have been discussed:

+    blitscanapp             # Web App
+    blitscanASP             # App Service Plan (where Azure manages the app) blitscanappcontainers   # container registry hosting Docker image blitstore               # storage account containing file share blitscan-pg             # PostGres database

+With these resources the running app can be accessed at a URL listed in the web app's control pane.
+However, this is not sufficient for secure deployment to the BirdLife domain running behind the BirdLife firewall.
+For this the following networking resources are also needed:

+    BlitAG                  # Application Gateway
+    blitIP                  # Public IP address assigned to the gateway blitVN                  # Virtual Network with subnets hosting the web app and the app gateway

+The BirdLife firewall is then linked to the application gateway via the public IP address.